Hemrich Brg. Co. letterhead, c.1933 - image

 Hemrich's Brewing Co. plant 2, c.1938 - image

-the new Hemrich Brg.
-Co., plant No, 2 - c.1935
+the new Hemrich Brewing Co., plant No, 2 - ca.1935

 In a little while the arrangement between Mr. Reifel and Alvin Hemrich did not work out, and they split up their association.

-continued on with the one on the water-front.
+Alvin took the little No. 1 plant, and changed the name to the Apex Brewing Company; and Mr. Reifel and his sons and associates continued on with the one on the water-front.
 I should point out that, at this time, Mr. Samet's associate and assistant in the management of Hemrich Brewing Company was Lester McCash, presently one of our directors in Seattle, and our long time manager of the Sicks' Century Brewery."

-Hemrich Coronet beer label, c.1933 - image
+Hemrich Coronet beer label, c.1933

 On 25 March of 1936, the company got a some needed financial help when the capital stock was increased to $250,000.
 At his time they changed the legal name of the company from Hemrich B & I, to Hemrich Brewing Co.
 The Canadian firm, British Columbia Breweries, Ltd. remained the majority stockholder.
 But all was not well with the majority owners.
-Emil Sick further recalls:
+Emil Sick further recalled:

 "About 1935 the Revenue Department had been checking up on certain distillers in B. C., and they built up quite a case on evasion of duties and excise taxes on liquor, which those distillers in British Columbia had shipped to the United States, during the Prohibition era.
 The matter broke like wild fire in Seattle, when Henry Reifel and his son, George, came to town on an inspection trip to the Hemrich Brewery No. 2.
 They were arrested and charged with tax evasion and put in jail.
 Mr. Allen then wrote a surety bond for their appearance in Court, bond being set for $100,000.
 Both Henry Reifel and his son, George, returned to Vancouver immediately and the bond was escheated.